-As to be expected, the parking lot at Arden Fair Mall was packed.
-Luckily, my companion and I were able to find a parking spot in short order.
-Others in our party had a bit more difficulty.
+As to be expected, the parking lot at Arden Fair Mall was crowded.
+Luckily, my companion and I found a parking spot in short order.
+However, others in our party had a bit more difficulty.
 It was a rainy night and the free valet parking was in high demand.

 Seasons 52 was hopping.
-We had reservations, and as we were a rather large party we were seated in one of the side rooms off of the main dining area.
-That worked well as it was a bit quieter and easier to chat.
+We had reservations, being as we were a rather large party.
+Our group was seated in one of the side rooms off of the main dining area.
+That worked well as it was a bit quieter and thus easier to chat.

-In the room we were seated there was a large (pull down type) screen on one side that was showing a sporting event.
-I looked around the room to see if anyone was watching the game – but if they were it was not obvious to me.
-The flickering lights of the screen was a bit of a distraction but not too bad where we were seated.
-I felt sorry, however, for the diners who were seated directly in front of the screen.
+A large (pull down type) screen on one side of the room was showing a sporting event.
+I looked around to see if anyone was watching the game – but if they were it was not obvious to me.
+The flickering lights of the screen was a bit of a distraction, but not too bad where we were seated.
+However, I felt sorry for the diners who were seated directly in front of the screen.

-Seasons 52 is quite large, but I suspect it might be a good idea to make a dinner reservation in advance regardless of the day of week – but definitely on the weekend.
+The restaurant is quite large, but I suspect it might be a good idea to make a dinner reservation in advance regardless of the day of week.
 The outdoor seating area looked like a great place to settle oneself when the weather is nice.
 Seasons 52 also serves lunch.
 Sunset at Seasons (aka Happy Hour) is from 4:00-6:30 at which time $5 small plates are available.

 As we were on a time schedule I let our waitress know as soon as she came to take our drink order what time we had to leave.
 This was the second time I have been to Seasons 52, and I have found their service from the moment you walk in the door to be friendly and attentive.

 As my companion and I were not particularly hungry we each ordered a small salad and two appetizers to share.
 The Spinach and Caramelized Bosc Pear salad (340 calories) and Organic Field Greens salad (180 calories) started us off.
 We both enjoyed the Shrimp Scampi Skillet (460 calories), but the Cheese Fondue (780 calories), served with assorted bread sticks, etc., left something to be desired.
-It seemed to be just melted Gruyère and cheddar cheese – and we both thought it could use something to amp up the taste – perhaps some garlic.
+It tasted like melted Gruyère and cheddar cheese.
+The dish definitely needed something to amp up the taste – perhaps some garlic.
 It is not something I would order again.